-Today we’re going to share a fantastic lime curd recipe with you!
-There’s nothing like a silky, flavorful fruit curd filling for injecting into cupcakes or sandwiching in between cake layers.
+Today we're going to share a fantastic lime curd recipe with you!
+There's nothing like a silky, flavorful fruit curd filling to add a burst of flavor in cakes and cupcakes.

-We used this delicious Lime Curd recipe as a filling in our homemade Lime Cake recipe, but keep it in mind for any dessert that would benefit from a flavor boost of refreshing lime flavor (from white cakes to lemon or coconut)!
+We have used this delicious Lime Curd recipe as a filling in our homemade Lime Cake recipe, but keep it in mind for any dessert that would benefit from a boost of refreshing lime flavor (from white cake to lemon cake or coconut cake and more)!

 How to Make Lime Curd

 There's more than one way to make a delicious curd filling, but most of our favorite recipes involve combining zest, juice &/or water, sugar, egg yolks, butter, and cornstarch as a thickener.

 The ingredients are simple, but the end result is so luscious and indulgent, you'll want to spread it on everything from cakes and sweet breads to your morning toast!

 You can find the full, printable recipe card further down in this post.
 Here is a quick rundown of our steps!

 - To make the lime curd, we first combined sugar and cornstarch in a saucepan, and add the water.
 Stirring constantly, we heated the mixture until it began to bubble.